objcio/articles/2014-12-?-lldb-debugging.md

     command script import ~/myCommands.py

 Or, put the line in `/.lldbinit` to have it executed every time LLDB starts.
-[Chisel](https://github.com/facebook/chisel) is nothing more than a collection of Python scripts that concatenate strings and then tells LLDB to execute them.
+[Chisel](https://github.com/facebook/chisel) is nothing more than a collection of Python scripts that concatenate strings, and then tells LLDB to execute them.
 Simple, huh?

 ## Wield the Debugger

-There is a lot that LLDB can do.
+There is a lot that LLDB is capable of.
 Most of us are used to `p`, `po`, `n`, `s`, and `c`, but there is so much more it can do.
-Mastering all of its commands (there really are not that many) will give you so much more power in unraveling the runtime behavior of your code, finding bugs, forcing specific execution part, or even prototyping simple interacts (What would happen if a modal view controller opened right now?
-Try it!).
+Mastering all of its commands (there really are not that many) will give you so much more power in unraveling the runtime behavior of your code, finding bugs, forcing specific execution part, or even prototyping simple interacts — what would happen if a modal view controller opened right now?
+Try it!.

 This article was meant to show you a glimpse of the full power that it has and encourage you to be a bit more adventurous with what you type into the console.